masonhaines/CS-381-mason-haines/as8/README.md

-# AS6 - Object Oriented Entity Component Ships and Planes - README
+# AS8 - Object Oriented Entity Component Ships and Planes - README

 This program is designed to create a simple window featuring 5 3D planes and 5 3d Ships allowing you to interact with each one!
+PLanes have 3D physics and interaction while the boats only have 2D.

 ### Instructions for Installation